HellRok/Taylor/README.md

 1. Get the test running on GitHub actions, this is tricky due to requiring OpenGL
 2. Finish mapping the rest of raylib, so far I think I've done about 30%
-3. Backtraces from mruby don't work, I think I need to compile it specially
-4. Allow users to compile their ruby code into a single executable
+3. Allow users to compile their ruby code into a single executable
-5. Build an actual game with this
+4. Build an actual game with this